 - Internal Erosion and Piping: The dam includes three fill zones: local silt-clay and glacial till borrow material, a rockfill zone on the downstream slope, and a transition material between the silt-clay/glacial till and the rockfill.
 The filter adequacy was reviewed previously, and it was found that the as-built information is insufficient to assess the filter compatibility of these materials (KCB 2015).
 However, the observed performance of the dam, combined with the fact that the TSF is now a dry facility, provide evidence that the filter is functioning adequately to prevent piping.
 Seepage water or evidence of piping at the dam toe have not been observed during annual inspections.
-Since the pond was drained during the 2010 to 2011 closure works the seepage gradients through the dam have reduced, and this is reflected in lower piezometer readings in the dam toe for seepage is included in the scheduled surveillance in the OMS Manual (KCB 2017b).
-The likelihood of failure due to piping is considered to be "Very Rare"2. - Slope Instability: A stability assessment of the TSF was completed in 2017 (KCB 2017c) and found that the stability criteria described in Section 5.1 are met.
+Since the pond was drained during the 2010 to 2011 closure works the seepage gradients through the dam have reduced, and this is reflected in lower piezometer readings in the dam compared to the pre-2010 readings, as discussed in Section 4.2.1.
+Checking the dam toe for seepage is included in the scheduled surveillance in the OMS Manual (KCB 2017b).
+The likelihood of failure due to piping is considered to be "Very Rare". - Slope Instability: A stability assessment of the TSF was completed in 2017 (KCB 2017c) and found that the stability criteria described in Section 5.1 are met.
 The assessment included analyses using undrained strengths in the foundation clay.
 The condition of the dam is generally more favourable for stability now than it was during operations due to the draining of the pond, and trimming of the dam crest in some areas.
 Based on the stability assessment and the long performance history with no visible or documented displacements, the likelihood of failure due to slope instability is considered to be "Very Rare". - Foundation Irregularities: A drilling and laboratory testing program was carried out in 2016 to confirm whether silt or clay soils are present beneath the dam and to characterize their geotechnical properties (KCB 2017d).
 The investigation identified lacustrine clay below the west leg and the east leg of the dam, but the drill hole at the southwest leg of the dam, where the dam is highest, did not encounter lacustrine clay.
 The Borrow Area A slope has exposed foundation soils near the south leg of the dam and no lacustrine clay was visible, and earlier drill holes in this area confirm glacial till-like soils.
 The foundation investigation is believed to be sufficiently detailed for this facility.

 The stability assessment described above examined slip surfaces through the lacustrine clay and found that design criteria were met.
-Based on this analysis and the long
+Based on this analysis and the long performance history with no visible or documented displacements, the likelihood of failure due to a foundation irregularity is considered to be "Very Rare".